Edmonton City Centre Airport

 It was bordered by Yellowhead Trail to the north, Kingsway to the south, 121 Street to the west, and the Northern Alberta Institute of Technology (NAIT) and Jefferson armouries to the east.
 It encompassed approximately 144 acre of land just north of the city centre of Edmonton.

 The airport was originally called Blatchford Field, named for former mayor Kenneth Alexander Blatchford.
+His son, Howard ("Cowboy") Blatchford, became a noted fighter pilot in World War II.
 It later was known as the Edmonton Municipal Airport, then as Edmonton Industrial Airport, and then Edmonton City Centre Airport (ECCA), finally ending as Blatchford Field at Edmonton City Centre Airport.
-Over the years, the three letter code "YXD" continued to be used for the airport by all of the airlines serving the airfield.
+Over the years, the IATA airport code "YXD" continued to be used for the airport by all of the airlines serving the airfield.

-The airport was closed in November 2013, and as of 2018, the land is being redeveloped by the City of Edmonton as a planned community called Blatchford.
+The airport was closed in November 2013, and as of 2018, the land was being redeveloped by the City of Edmonton as a planned community called Blatchford.

 Early history

 The airport has a rich aviation history, being the first licensed airfield in Canada (1926).
-Characters such as Wop May, a World War I fighter ace and bush pilot, helped pioneer aviation in Alberta and Northern Canada, further solidifying Blatchford Field as the "Gateway to the North".
+Characters such as Wop May, a World War I flying ace and bush pilot, helped pioneer aviation in Alberta and Northern Canada, further solidifying Blatchford Field as the "Gateway to the North".

 Along with May, the Mayor of Edmonton, Kenny Blatchford, had played a key role in establishing the airport in 1927.
-Blatchford's son, Howard Peter Blatchford, became a fighter ace in WWII.
+Blatchford's son, Howard Blatchford, became a fighter ace in WWII.

 Wiley Post landed at the airport during both of his circumnavigations.

 RCAF Station Edmonton

 The airport served as a military airbase during World War II, when it was a major stop-over on the Northwest Staging Route and hosted two British Commonwealth Air Training Plan schools.

-No. 2 Air Observer School (AOS), operated by Canadian Airways and Canadian Pacific Airlines, opened at RCAF Station Edmonton on August 5, 1940.
+No. 2 Air Observer School (AOS), operated by Canadian Airways and Canadian Pacific Air Lines, opened at RCAF Station Edmonton on August 5, 1940.
 Later that year, on November 11, the Royal Canadian Air Force (RCAF) established No. 16 Elementary Flying Training School (EFTS), operated by the Edmonton Flying Club; this school was closed on July 17, 1942, to allow for an expansion of No. 2 Air Observer School.
 Upon winding down of the British Commonwealth Air Training Plan, No. 2 AOS was closed on July 14, 1944.
-On 1 October 1955, all RCAF Squadrons and support units were transferred to the "new" RCAF Station Namao.
+On 1 October 1955, all RCAF squadrons and support units were transferred to the "new" RCAF Station Namao.
 Blatchford Field was turned over to the Edmonton municipal government and became the commercial Edmonton City Centre (Blatchford Field) Airport.